The art of the poetic genius

 The Jewish & Christian Testaments are An original derivation from the Poetic Genius. this is necessary from the confined nature of bodily sensation

-Indeed, the Poetic Genius within us in none other than God herself, a microcosm of the omnipresent cosmic imagination that permeates and sustains the entire universe, allowing us to experience and assimilate the world through the very eyes of the Creator being supreme.
+Indeed, the Poetic Genius within us is none other than God, a microcosm of the omnipresent cosmic imagination that permeates and sustains the entire universe, allowing us to experience and assimilate the world through the very eyes of the Creator being supreme.

 As all men are alike (tho’ infintiely various) So all Religions & as all similar have one source The true Man is the source he being the Poetic Genius

-William Blake’s theology initiated him into a long and enduring tradition of mystical thinkers, who rejected conventional, dualistic wisdom by embracing a unified, non dualistic world view.
+William Blake’s theology initiated him into a long and perennial tradition of mystical thinkers, who rejected conventional, dualistic wisdom by embracing a unified worldview.
 Nevertheless, he was utterly unique in the way in which he communicated his vision through his visual artistry, creating a body of work unsurpassed in its affecting affirmation of all that is timeless, wise and beautiful.

 - The William Blake Archive